 A STA is also able to identify the space-time streams intended for other STAs that act as interference.
 HE-LTF symbols in the DL HE MU PPDU are used to measure the channel for the space-time streams intended for the STA and can also be used to measure the channel for the interfering space-time streams.
 To successfully demodulate the space-time streams intended for the STA, it is recommended that the STA uses the channel knowledge for all space-time streams to reduce the effect of interfering space-time streams.

-If a STA finds that it is a member of the beamformee group in RU r, its corresponding NSTS,r,u interpreted from the HE-SIG-B user specific blocks shall not be zero for the STA in the PPDU.
+If a STA finds that it is a member of the beamformee group in RU r, its corresponding NSTS,r,u interpreted from the User field in HE-SIG-B shall not be zero for the STA in the PPDU.
 If a STA finds that it is not a member of the beamformee group in RU r, then the STA may elect not to process RU r in the remainder of the PPDU.

 ------------- End Text Changes ---------------